Monday, February 1, 2021

 The distance between art and awakening - Part II

-The previous part in this essay concluded with a discussion of to what extent musical attunements are conceptual.
+The previous part of this two-part essay concluded with a discussion of to what extent musical attunements are conceptual.
 Music listening was questioned on five main points with regard to conceptuality.
 With regards to musical shapes, these were suggested to stand in a non-conceptual and non-dual relationship to awareness.
 Concerning formal awareness, it was suggested that 'non-reflective retention' rather than 'reflective recollection' is at play when listening to music.
-With regards to 'thoughts', these were proposed to be a pure product of mind's free play when in a state of non-conceptuality–a result of non-conceptuality rather than a cause for conceptuality.
-With regards to conceptual framing, this was argued to not prohibit non-conceptuality With regards to modes of listening, these were suggested to be non-dual perspectival openings of worlds, not cognitive or conceptual filters.
+With regards to 'thoughts', these were proposed to be a pure product of the mind's free play when in a state of non-conceptuality–a result of non-conceptuality rather than a cause for conceptuality.
+Regarding conceptual framing, this was argued not to prohibit non-conceptuality.
+Lastly, concerning modes of listening, these were described as non-dual perspectival openings of worlds, not cognitive or conceptual filters.

 While non-conceptuality might be the pure nature of musical attunements, it was also suggested that music does not always work that perfectly.
 We have all surely felt how some pieces of music seem to call for more formal awareness, and more symbolic interpretation than others and that this feels like a form of mental doing.
-Rather than simply saying that music is either conceptual or non-reflective, we can acknowledge that there is a spectrum; listening to some pieces feels more conceptual because we have to relate the different parts of the composition to each other more actively.
+Rather than simply saying that music is either conceptual or non-reflective, we can acknowledge that there is a spectrum; listening to some pieces feels more conceptual because we have to relate the different parts of the composition to each other more intellectually.
 If we accept that there often is conceptuality involved in musical attunements, the task for the Buddhist musician becomes not to find intellectual arguments as to why music is non-conceptual, but rather to try to decrease conceptuality in their own music.
-In the sections that follow, I will therefore turn from aesthetics to poetics.
-It seems reasonable that the musician who wants the listener to move closer to awakening should prefer the kind of music that calls for as little mental time travel, structural listening, and symbolic interpretation as possible.
-When listening to pieces that are successful in minimizing these aspects, we actually feel how it moves us closer to a state of just-sitting in meditative equipoise of non-doing when compared to listening to other kinds of pieces.
-In the sections below, the use of 'forgetful' forms, non-symbolism, and discontinuity will mentioned as way of decreasing conceptuality.

-After exploring conceptuality from the perspective of poetics, the attention will be turned to emotionality for a similar exploration.
-After having explored these two obscurations, I will try to give an answer to the question of what the distance between art and awakening is.
+After exploring conceptuality from the perspective of poetics, the focus will be turned to emotionality for a similar exploration.
+Only after having explored both of these two obscurations, I will try to give an answer to the question of what the distance between art and awakening is.

 Decreasing conceptuality through non-symbolism

 Giuliano d'Angiolini—a contemporary composer who can be considered to continue the legacy of this aspect of Cagean aesthetics—describes his own music as being without "acts of communication" and as being without any intention to "signify" anything.
 When sounds are heard without the kind of listening that Cage called "inner listening", they are heard with, as d'Angiolini says, "no interpretative filter, no prejudice, no discrimination or convention" (n.d.).
-What this means is that sounds are heard in a way where the only thing that remains of them is their superficial appearances, their surfaces.
-This surface is the mere dependent arising of phenomena without any imputation of 'deeper' meanings.
-If music can present phenomenality without any distinction between the sound itself and what the sound signifies, it means that the music intimates ultimate truth.
+What this means is that sounds are heard in a way where the only thing that remains of them is their superficial appearances, their surfacesThese surfaces are the mere dependent arising of phenomena without any imputation of 'deeper' meanings.

-When Cage in the quote above calls for sounds to only be "outer", he does mean them to be heard as something 'external' (i.e. as existing in a dual relationship to the perceiver).
+When Cage in the quote above calls for sounds to only be "outer", he does intend them to be heard as something 'external' (i.e., as existing in a dual relationship to the perceiver).
 'Outer' just means free of any symbolically imposed meaning, which in this quote is implied to happen 'inside' of human subjects.
-But as the classic Yogācāra position (Thompson, 2021) would have it, when no symbolism or conceptuality is imposed on sounds, sounds appear nondually–as neither 'inner' nor 'outer'.
-There is then neither a distinction between perceived and perceiver, which is another marker of ultimate truth.
+Despite the dualistic word choices, his position is thus actually harmonizable with the classic Yogācāra position that when no symbolism or conceptuality is imposed on sounds, sounds appear nondually–as neither 'inner' nor 'outer' (Thompson 2021).

 The question then becomes how one creates music that does not afford any symbolic or conceptual interpretation.
 With regards to the form of a piece of music, conceptuality can be decreased by not relying upon formal awareness too heavily for musical meaningfulness.
 Instead, an aesthetics of forgetfulness can be used.
 Self-forgetting listening practices decrease conceptuality by removing the burden of the listener to 'search out' the 'inner logic' or 'narrative structure' of the work by eliminating all traces in the music that such a practice is desired.
 Music of this kind can feel like it is content to be solely in a present moment where the need for interpreting this moment through the lens of prior musical moments is completely missing.

-For the music to embody a quality of forgetfulness, the musical material must not connect too much.
-This principle applies both to contrasts between formal sections as well as to the construction of tone-to-tone relationships.
-It is difficult for a mere sound to be perceived symbolically.
-Symbolism rather arises in the relationships between sounds–because sounds connect in certain ways.
-Another way to talk about forgetfulness is therefore to talk about non-continuity: d'Angiolini and Cage achieve music that is non-narrative, non-symbolic, non-signifying, and non-representational by juxtaposing sounds instead of using them as building blocks in a sentence.
+Music that embodies a quality of forgetfulness avoids strong connections between musical material.
+This principle applies both to connections between formal sections as well as to connections between individual tones.
+Another way to talk about forgetfulness is, therefore, to talk about non-continuity, since non-continuities between sounds will typically avoid giving rise to symbolic kinds of connections. d'Angiolini and Cage achieve music that is non-narrative, non-symbolic, non-signifying, and non-representational by juxtaposing sounds instead of using them as building blocks in a sentence.
 In an anecdote where Cage describes a listening experience that I interpret to be something of an ideal music to him, Cage is indeed careful to point out that "the sounds that occurred were very different from each other" (my emphasis), implying a preference for contrasts, no-continuity, and juxtapositions instead of variations and developments:

 In his own music, Cage developed the idea of "no-continuity" as the guiding principle to dictate note-to-note progressions.
-In the 'discontinuous' compositions created using this principle, the progression of sounds was indeterminate of both the previous and following sounds (see, for example, "Lecture on Something" in Silence, 129-30) The result of such discontinuities was that the sounds allowed to presence as 'pure', 'fresh', 'mere sounds'.
+In the 'discontinuous' compositions created using this principle, the progression of sounds was indeterminate of both the previous and following sounds (see, for example, "Lecture on Something" in Silence, 129-30) The result of such discontinuities is that sounds are allowed to presence as 'pure', 'fresh' and 'mere sounds'.

 Horohoro to Quietly, quietly,